ktor-doc-jp/ktor-doc-jp/clients/http-client/calls/requests.md

 ## Uploading multipart/form-data
 {: #multipart-form-data }

-Starting with 0.9.4, Ktor HTTP Client has support for making MultiPart requests.
+Ktor HTTP Client has support for making MultiPart requests.
 The idea is to use the `MultiPartFormDataContent(parts: List<PartData>)` as `OutgoingContent` for the body of the request.

 The easiest way is to use the [`submitFormWithBinaryData` method](#submit-form).